apache/flink/docs/dev/table/hive/hive_dialect.md

 ## Use Hive Dialect

 Flink currently supports two SQL dialects: `default` and `hive`.
-You have to choose to use Hive dialect before you can write in Hive syntax.
+You need to switch to Hive dialect before you can write in Hive syntax.
 The following describes how to set dialect with SQL Client and Table API.
-Please also be noted that you can dynamically switch dialect for each statement you execute.
+Also notice that you can dynamically switch dialect for each statement you execute.
 There's no need to restart a session to use a different dialect.

 ### SQL Client